Chart Color Schemes

 Population

-Population growth drivers in Gawler - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Gawler - North are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Gawler - North's population was around 11,084 as of Nov 2025.
-This reflected an increase of 1,539 people since the 2021 Census, which reported a population of 9,545 people.
-The change was inferred from the estimated resident population of 10,161 from the ABS as of June 2024 and an additional 596 validated new addresses since the Census date.
-This level of population equated to a density ratio of 76 persons per square kilometer.
-Gawler - North's growth rate of 16.1% since the 2021 census exceeded the state's (7.1%) and metropolitan area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 40.8% of overall population gains during recent periods.
+Gawler - North's population is around 11,084 as of Nov 2025.
+This reflects an increase of 1,539 people since the 2021 Census, which reported a population of 9,545 people.
+The change is inferred from the estimated resident population of 10,161 from the ABS as of June 2024 and an additional 596 validated new addresses since the Census date.
+This level of population equates to a density ratio of 76 persons per square kilometer.
+Gawler - North's growth of 16.1% since the 2021 census exceeded the state (7.1%) and metropolitan area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 40.8%.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, and years post-2032, SA State Government's Regional/LGA projections by age category were used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on demographic trends, Gawler - North is forecasted to increase its population by 2,937 persons to 2041, marking an increase of 18.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, and post-2032 years, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+By 2041, based on latest annual ERP population numbers, the area is forecasted to increase by 2,937 persons reflecting an overall increase of 18.1% over the 17 years.

 Frequently Asked Questions - Population